 Today, I want to tell you about high-yield BDCs (business development companies).
 But first, let’s talk about what’s happening in the market…

-The stock market has been sensational over the last year and a half.
-The S&P 500 has rocketed over 90% from the March 2020 lows.
-That pace of rising prices simply can’t last.
-For rising stock prices, the easy money part is probably over.
+The stock market was sensational over the last year and change.
+The S&P 500 rocketed over 90% from the March 2020 lows to November highs.
+That pace of rising prices simply couldn’t last.
+For rising stock prices, the easy money part ended.
+First was high-growth tech and pandemic beneficiaries, now the selling has spread to the broader markets.

 But there are still some post-pandemic aberrations lying around in terms of yield.
 If you know where to look, you can find high yields that don’t often exist in normal environments.
-The party is still going on for high yields.
+The party is still going on for high yields in general and high-yield BDCs in particular.

 In fact, huge yields can still be had by investing like the rich.